johnvuko/jt-rails-toolbox/README.md

-# JTRailsToolboox
+# JTRailsToolbox

-JTRailsToolboox contains a list of common libs used for Ruby On Rails development.
+JTRailsToolbox contains a list of common libs used for Ruby On Rails development.

 ## Installation

-JTRailsToolboox is distributed as a gem, which is how it should be used in your app.
+JTRailsToolbox is distributed as a gem, which is how it should be used in your app.

 Include the gem in your Gemfile:

-    gem 'jt-rails-toolboox', '~> 1.0'
+    gem 'jt-rails-toolbox', '~> 1.0'

 Create a `jt-toolbox.yml` file: